Last Updated: 8 August 2020

-More than a forum, I conceived it as a sort of microblogging platform that enables open discussion.
+More than a forum, I conceived it as a sort of microblogging platform for me to release minor news, articles, etc. that also enables open discussion.

 It uses bbPress plugin, which basically turns WordPress pages, posts, comments, and tags as bbPress forums, threads, posts, and, well, tags.

-The main difference with a microbloggin platform is that others can also comfortably share news and host meaningful discussions.
+The main difference with a personal microblogging site is that others can also comfortably share news and host meaningful discussions.
 New posts become part of this blog, so that makes me wary of what it can become.
 Therefore, you’d need to register first.

 - Real name: you can still use a public pseudonym.